 A complementary approach to analyse price setting practices is to survey firms directly.
-Surveys offer unique information on some aspects of pricing policies, such as the information set used or the reasons that justify delays in price adjustments.
-The approach may be considered controversial, since firms could lack incentives to respond truthfully.
-However, questionnaires used [See e.g. Fabiani et al. (2007) for the precise questionnaires of euro area countries] have avoided problematic questions that could lead firms to conceal the truth.
-Moreover, response rates were not low, so selectivity biases probably played a minor role.
-Finally, answers could be sensitive to the precise wording of questions, the order in which they appear, and the setting in which the questions were answered.
-Nonetheless, the fact that questionnaires in different countries differ in these aspects but produce similar results suggests that the quantitative importance of these concerns is likely to be small.
+Surveys offer information on some aspects of pricing policies, such as the information set used or the reasons that justify delays in price adjustments, that cannot be obtained on the basis of transaction prices.
+This approach may be considered controversial, since there may be differences between what firms say they do and what they actually do.
+However, questionnaires used [See e.g. Fabiani et al. (2007) for the precise questionnaires of euro area countries] have addressed this problem by avoiding problematic questions that could lead firms to conceal the truth4.
+Moreover, response rates have not been low, so selectivity biases have probably played a minor role.
+Finally, in principle, answers could be sensitive to the precise wording of questions, the order in which they appear, and the setting in which the questions were answered.
+Nonetheless, the fact that questionnaires in different countries differ in these aspects5 but produce similar results suggests that the quantitative importance of these concerns is likely to be small.

-Data confidentiality reasons have prevented full coverage in some countries.
-See references in table 2 for the precise goods and services covered in each study.
+$^{^2}$ Data confidentiality reasons have prevented full coverage in some countries.
+See references in Table 2 for the precise goods and services covered in each study.

-&lt;sup>5 Prominent examples include Cecchetti (1986) on newsstand prices of magazines, Carlton (1986) on producer prices of intermediate products used in manufacturing and Lach and Tsiddon (1992) on retail food product prices.
+3 Prominent examples include Cecchetti (1986) on newsstand prices of magazines, Carlton (1986) on producer prices of intermediate products used in manufacturing and Lach and Tsiddon (1992) on retail food product prices.

-3. Predictions of pricing models
+3 Predictions of Pricing Models

-The aim of this section is to briefly review the implications of 25 pricing models, so as to check them against micro data in the rest of the paper.
-We focus on the following 4 dimensions: the frequency of price adjustment, the hazard rate (i.e. the probability that a price $(p_t)$ will change after k periods, conditional on having remained constant during the previous k-1 periods) $h(k) = \Pr\{p{t+k} \neq p{t+k-1} \mid p{t+k-1} = p{t+k-2} = ... = p_t\}$ ), the consideration of heterogeneous behaviour in the frequency of price change, and the possibility of allowing for non-rational behaviour.
-To the extent possible, we also present the Phillips curves implied by these models.
+The aim of this section is to briefly review the implications of 25 pricing models used in the monetary policy literature, so as to check them against micro data in the rest of the paper.
+Models can be grouped into sticky information, menu costs, time dependent, costs of adjustment and customer anger models.
+We focus on the following 4 dimensions: the frequency of price adjustment, the hazard rate (i.e. the probability that a price (p_t) will change after k periods, conditional on having remained constant during the previous k-1 periods) $h(k) = \Pr\{p{t+k} \neq p{t+k-1} \mid p{t+k-2} = ... = p_t\}$, the consideration of heterogeneous behaviour in the frequency of price change, and the possibility of allowing for non-rational behaviour (see Table 1).

-3.1 Sticky contract or information models
+3.1 Sticky Contract or Information Models

-Sticky contract or information models [Lucas (1972), Fischer (1977), Mankiw and Reis (2002), Carvalho (2005), Reis (2006) and Maćkowiack and Wiederholt (2007)] imply continuous price adjustment, so that the hazard rate is zero for prices aged more than one period and there is no heterogeneity across firms in the frequency of price change.
-This is also the case for the heterogeneous Mankiw and Reis (2002) model proposed by Carvalho (2005), since heterogeneity refers to the frequency of updating the information set.
+Sticky contract or information models [Lucas (1973), Fischer (1977), Mankiw and Reis (2002), Carvalho (2005), Reis (2006) and Maćkowiack and Wiederholt (2007)] imply continuous price adjustment, so that the hazard rate is one and there is no heterogeneity across firms in the frequency of price change.
+This is also the case for the heterogeneous Mankiw and Reis (2002) model proposed by Carvalho (2005), since in this model heterogeneity refers to the frequency of updating the information set, but not to the frequency of price change.
 Further, in these models firms set prices optimally, subject to informational constraints, so there is no room for irrational behaviour.